 While in Florence, you must visit the Uffizi Gallery, Duomo, walk along the Ponte Vecchio and watch the sunset from the Piazza del Michelangelo.

 The Uffizi is a massive art gallery originally owned by the Medici family.
 Today, it is home to some of the most famous and beautiful pieces of artwork in the world- including art from da Vinci and Botticelli.
 If you are visiting in the high season (summertime), then I highly recommend purchasing a ticket in advance to avoid a long wait time!

 The Duomo is a spectacular cathedral located right in the historical center.
 In addition to its beautiful architecture, it is also one of the largest churches in the world!

-Ponte Vecchio is the main bridge in Florence, Italy that crosses over the Arno river.
-The view from the bridge is spectacular, and should not be missed on any trip to Florence.
+Ponte Vecchio is the main bridge in Florence, Italy that crosses the Arno river.
+The view from the bridge is spectacular and should not be missed on any trip to Florence.

-The best part of any trip to Florence is by far watching the sunset from the Piazza Del Michelangelo.
-The Piazza is located up several flights of stairs, and its elevated view over the city provides for a spectacular view of the sunset.
+The best part of any trip to Florence is watching the sunset from the Piazza Del Michelangelo.
+The Piazza is located up several flights of stairs, and its elevated view over the city provides a spectacular view of the sunset.